X

 Any organization with a multi-cloud approach must recognize the resources and services it uses, understand their configurations and monitor their performance.

 IT teams can use tools to handle multiple clouds from a single interface.
-These tools support a wide array of cloud platforms, such as AWS and Azure, as well as complementary tools, like Kubernetes to manage container-based workloads.
-Multi-cloud management tools also should support strong abstraction, orchestration and automation; handle security, such as identity management and data encryption; control policy governance and compliance; monitor performance of the infrastructures and applications; and help manage costs -- often using FinOps-related principles and techniques.
+These tools support a wide array of cloud platforms, such as AWS and Azure, as well as complementary tools, such as Kubernetes to manage container-based workloads.
+Multi-cloud management tools also should support strong abstraction, orchestration and automation; handle security, such as identity management and data encryption; control policy governance and compliance; monitor performance of the infrastructure and applications; and help manage costs, often using FinOps-related principles and techniques.

 There are numerous tools and platforms currently available to help a business manage multi-cloud environments.
 Tools and platforms can also vary greatly in their purpose, benefits and interoperability with existing software toolchains.
-The following is a sampling of multi-cloud management tools:
+The following list offers a sampling of varied multi-cloud management tools:

-It's worth noting that many multi-cloud tools may be used in hybrid cloud environments where the private cloud portion of a hybrid cloud is simply treated as just another cloud to be managed.
-In other cases, hybrid clouds may also employ management tools that are native to the underlying private cloud software stack, such as the management tools native to OpenStack.
-Similarly, a hybrid cloud may employ vendor-specific tools included with vendor-based hybrid clouds, such as tools included with AWS Outposts or Google Cloud Anthos.
+It's worth noting that many multi-cloud tools might be used in hybrid cloud environments where the private cloud portion of a hybrid cloud is simply treated as just another cloud to be managed.
+In other cases, hybrid clouds might also employ management tools that are native to the underlying private cloud software stack, such as those available in OpenStack.
+Similarly, a hybrid cloud might employ vendor-specific tools, such as tools included with AWS Outposts or Google Cloud Anthos.

 What is hybrid cloud?